saturn597/mosaigraph/README.md

 Option and argument reference
 =====================
-Mosaigraph has a few other arguments and options that haven't been touched on yet.
-See below for a more complete reference.

 **-c: Only use candidates explicitly specified in the "-i" argument.**

 By default, if a preprocessing file is specified using "-p", all images saved in the file are used as candidate images.
 The "-c" option tells Mosaigraph not to do this.
 Only images explicitly specified in an "-i" argument will be used as candidates.